CAN Pass-Through

 1. The first line is a comment to identify the file and make any notes.

 2. The second line and third lines (DW 0 & DW 156 = 0*256 + 156 = 156) are the transmit rate.
-0 means the message is only transmitted when requested, otherwise it indicates the clock speed in 0.128 tics at which a CAN message will be transmitted automatically after receiving a request for data.
+0 means the message is only transmitted when requested, otherwise it indicates the clock speed in 0.128 tics at which a CANbus message will be transmitted automatically after receiving a request for data.

 3. The fourth line (DW 18) contains the total number of bytes to be transferred.
 This excludes the xrate, no_bytes and destination ID.
 Must be <= size of outpc and <= 255.

-4. The fifth line specifies the destination table ID (i.e., in which table the receiving CAN device stores the received values).
+4. The fifth line specifies the destination table ID (i.e., in which table the receiving CANbus device stores the received values).
 You must specify a value that is 16 more than the actual table ID, so 19 indicates table 3, 25 indicates table 9.

 5. The transmitting and receiving controller must have the same outmsg structures, and they can have up to 8 of them on each controller.